HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 When an `archedata` template was substituded, the result will be any type of data instead of a string.
 And you can use the result data to insert to a container or replace a member of the container by using an `update` element.

-Version 11 gives a sample using `archetype` element.
+Version 11 gives a sample using `archedata` element.
 It converts the object array to a string array:

 ```hvml